garden mulch ideas

 Image Source: gardenerspath.com

-You can use this mulch for your landscaping and garden.
-However, we advise against using straw mulch for your vegetable garden because it may contain weed seeds.
-Also, keep in mind that straw mulch can lower the pH of your soil.
+For landscaping and gardening purposes you can apply this mulch.
+However, we don’t recommend using straw mulch for your vegetable garden as it can hold weed seeds.
+Additionally, bear in mind that straw mulch can decrease the pH of your soil.

 5. Leaf Mulch